gchq/sleeper/docs/development/test-strategy.md

 Test Strategy
 =============

-The Maven project includes unit tests, integration tests and system tests.
+The Java code includes unit tests, integration tests and system tests.
 We use JUnit 5, with AssertJ for assertions.

+The Rust code includes unit tests and integration tests.
+We use the built-in test framework.

 We also have a manual testing setup that combines system test tools with a deployed instance of Sleeper, documented in the [system tests guide](system-tests.md#manual-testing).